nhaar/UT-GenoRNGSimulator/README.md

 # UT-GenoRNGSimulator
-Simulate genocide RNG and output speedrun times
+Simulate genocide RNG and output speedrun times for Undertale.